CITY PULSE: Transcending Boundaries

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Koel Gallery is hosting Natasha Shoro’s solo art exhibition titled ‘Transcending Boundaries’ from today to February 7.
+The Koel Gallery is hosting Natasha Shoro’s solo art exhibition titled ‘Transcending Boundaries’ until February 7.
 Call 021-35831292 for more information.

 Jusqu’à la garde